vitusventure/5thSRD/docs/rules/feats.md

 You gain proficiency in any combination of three skills or tools of your choice.

 ## Skulker
-**Prerequisite:** Dexterity 13 or higher<br>
+**Prerequisite:** Dexterity 13 or higher
-You are expert at slinking through shadows.
-You gain the following benefits:
+<p>You are expert at slinking through shadows.
+You gain the following benefits:</p>

 * You can try to hide when you are lightly obscured from the creature from which you are hiding.
 * When you are hidden from a creature and miss it with a ranged weapon attack, making the attack doesn't reveal your position.
 * Dim light doesn’t impose disadvantage on your Wisdom (Perception) checks relying on sight.

 ## Spell Sniper
-**Prerequisite:** The ability to cast at least one spell<br>
+**Prerequisite:** The ability to cast at least one spell
-You have learned techniques to enhance your attacks with certain kinds of spells, gaining the following benefits:
+<p>You have learned techniques to enhance your attacks with certain kinds of spells, gaining the following benefits:</p>

 * When you cast a spell that requires you to make an attack roll, the spell’s range is doubled.
 * Your ranged spell attacks ignore half cover and three-quarters cover.